chandlerbing65nm/FreqREM/README.md

-# SPARC: Stochastic Patch Erasing with Adaptive Residual Correction for Continual Test-Time Learning
+# SPARC: Stochastic Patch Erasing with Adaptive Residual Correction for Continual Test-Time Adaptation

 This repository contains code for SPARC (Stochastic Patch Erasing with Adaptive Residual Correction).